 So let me enumerate some of the properties of the Pauli matrices okay.
 So one of the properties is that this each of these the square of them is equal to 1 so for i to be you know x, y and z.
 So sigma x square equal to 1 now this 1 is the identity matrix so just to clarify things this is equal to 1 0 0 1 okay.
 So this is true for all of them and each of these sigma x is written as 0 1 1 0 sigma y equal to 0 minus i i 0 and sigma z is equal to 1 0 0 minus 1.
 Now this is a convention that the sigma z is diagonal and in that basis sigma x and sigma y are off diagonal.
-If you want to make sigma x to be diagonal then of course sigma y and sigma z to become off diagonal but this is the standard notation for the Pauli matrices okay.
+If you want to make sigma x to be diagonal then of course sigma y and sigma z to become off diagonal but this is a standard notation for the Pauli matrices okay.
 Though as any matrix can be diagonalized so you can also diagonalize the off diagonal matrices namely the components x and y if you do that then the other two become off diagonal and but of course this is will carry on with this notation.
-Number 2 the trace of sigma i is equal to 0 which is seen here you see the sum of the diagonal elements is equal to 0 so all of them have this property and 3 is that the determinant of sigma i is equal to minus 1.
-So there is a determinant and if you can check that that the determinant is 0 into 0 minus 1 into 1 which is minus 1 so each one of them have a determinant which is equal to minus 1.
-You can also check that the eigenvalues of each one of them are plus and minus 1 each one of them is a Hermitian matrix even though you see that sigma y has complex entries or imaginary entries rather but that doesn't matter they all three of them are Hermitian matrices.
+Number 2 the trace of sigma i is equal to 0 which is seen here you see the sum of the diagonal elements is equal to 0.

+$$1. \ \sigma_i^2 = 1$$ $2. \ Tr(\sigma_i) = 0$ $3. \ det(\sigma_i) = -1$ $4. \ Eigenvalue \ are \ \pm 1$ equal to minus 1.
+You can also check that the eigenvalues of each one of them are plus and minus 1.
+Each one of them is a Hermitian matrix even though you see that sigma y has complex entries or imaginary entries rather but that doesn't matter they all three of them are Hermitian matrices.